-Dog-Friendly Elopement Locations
+Dog-Friendly Wedding Locations

-You can also find dog-friendly elopement hikes using the app AllTrails.
+You can also find dog-friendly hikes using the app AllTrails.
 You can filter hike results to show only dog-friendly hikes!
 Which is a really great way to get possible locations.
 It’s important to note that AllTrails or other online websites are not in charge of these locations.
-So even if AllTrails says its allowed, the National Forest or land management might not allow dogs based on bear activity, trail popularity, or for other reasons.
+So even if AllTrails says it’s allowed, the National Forest or land management might not allow dogs based on bear activity, trail popularity, or for other reasons.
 For the most part, AllTrails and other services are accurate.
 But it always helps to double-check what you find.

 National Park Dog Rules

-Our Favorite Dog-Friendly Locations
+My Favorite Dog-Friendly Locations

-Colorado is easily the most dog-friendly elopement destination in the United States.
+Colorado is easily the most dog-friendly elopement or wedding destination in the United States.
 Not just because we have tons of trail options that are dog-friendly.
 But because Colorado as a whole is super dog-friendly.
 There are lots of dog-friendly breweries, cafes, and other areas you will probably be visiting on your trip.
 Washington and Oregon are also really dog-friendly in the National Forests and out along the coast.
 On the flip side, states like Wyoming and Montana have more restrictions for trails because they have grizzly bears out there.

-Dog-Friendly Elopement Tips
+Dog-Friendly Wedding Tips

 - Bring A Dog Caretaker: If your sibling, a friend, or a family member can be in charge of your dog(s), it can really help you stay present in the moment together rather than running around wrangling them in. lol.